 When Joan Kleinman was diagnosed with early-onset Alzheimer’s disease, her husband Arthur was thrust into a caregiver role.
 As a Harvard-trained psychiatrist and social anthropologist, he was better equipped than most to deal with the emotional challenges.

 However, it still proved incredibly challenging.
-In this book, he shares his experiences as both a medical professional and a caregiver to a loved one.
+In The Soul of Care, he shares his experiences as both a medical professional and a caregiver to a loved one.
 It’s a valuable read for people put into a caregiver role who feel overwhelmed.

 Hospice & Palliative Care Books for Patients